bsj17/bsj17.github.io/_posts/2023-01-04-RuralAreaLTECoveragechallenge.md

 ![install1](..\assets\img\2023-01-04\install1.jpg){:width="50%" ; .mx-auto.d-block :}

-Since LHG does not have WiFI I took my spare routerboard with AP to find best position.
+Since LHG does not have WiFi I took my spare routerboard with AP to connect from mobile app and find best position for antenna.

 ![install2](..\assets\img\2023-01-04\install2.jpg){:width="50%" ; .mx-auto.d-block :}
 Signal was very poor as always but at least quality was good.